Stuart Wagstaff: Later career and death

 Wagstaff died from complications associated with pulmonary fibrosis, aged 90, on 10 March 2015.

 Honours

-On 26 January 1998 Wagstaff was appointed a Member of the Order of Australia (AM) for service to the community, particularly through the Channel 7 Perth Telethon Trust by raising funds for charities that support children's medical research.
+On 26 January 1998, Wagstaff was appointed a Member of the Order of Australia (AM) for service to the community, particularly through the Channel Seven Perth Telethon by raising funds for charities that support children's medical research.

+In March 2023, Wagstaff was commemorated with a new street name 'Wagstaff Way' in the residential subdivision of the former TVW studios site in Dianella, Western Australia due to his direct personal contribution to the Channel 7 Perth Telethon.
+The new road was completed and open in August 2023.